critterandguitari/ETC_Manual/manual.md

 fine tuning a few settings.
 So we’ve come up with a more convenient workflow for all of us.

-#### Readying the USB Wi-Fi Interface
+#### Readying the USB WiFi Interface

-To let you keep ETC running *and* allow you to edit its primary scripts (the `main.py` files of each mode), we have made ETC ready to work with the *USB Wi-Fi interface*, which is available as an [additional purchase](https://www.critterandguitari.com/collections/accessories).
+To let you keep ETC running *and* allow you to edit its primary scripts (the `main.py` files of each mode), we have made ETC ready to work with the *USB WiFi interface*, which is available as an [additional purchase](https://www.critterandguitari.com/collections/accessories).

-Using the *USB Wi-Fi interface* with ETC requires just a little configuration.
+Using the *USB WiFi interface* with ETC requires just a little configuration.
 You need to create a file named `WiFi.sh` and place it at the root level of the USB drive.
-This shell script will prompt ETC to create its own ad hoc Wi-Fi network with a network name and password of your choosing.
+This shell script will prompt ETC to create its own ad hoc WiFi network with a network name and password of your choosing.
 A template version of the file would look like this…

     #!/bin/bash